Sort an HTML Table Using JavaScript

 wordpress homepage design

 I write online a lot.
 Adding articles to this blog serves to build a catalog of technical solutions for future reference.
-I also publish to the SplitWit blog, writing about A/B testing.
-Updating the homepages of these sites has improved user experience and SEO for each.
+Updating the homepage has improved user experience and SEO.
 The new design displays the most recent articles as clickable cards, rather than listing the entire text of each one.
 The changes for this were added to index.php file, in the child-theme folder.
 The theme’s original code already used a While() loop to iterate through the post records.
 My modification removed the article content, and only kept the title and image:

 <div class="doc-item-wrap">